uyjulian/stab_debuginfo_utils/README.md

 A patch to `prdbg.c` from GNU Binutils that will output the information in JSON format.
 Some functionality (like C++ data types) are not implemented properly.

+# JSON to the scripting format of an industry-leading disassembler

+`json2pcode.py` converts the output of the above "STABS debug info to JSON" to the scripting format of an industry-leading disassembler.
+Known missing/incomplete features:
+* C++ types
+* Global variable types
+* Local variables

 # See also

 gdb-stabs documentation: https://sourceware.org/gdb/current/onlinedocs/stabs.html